Typical Evening Speeds

 It will keep improving and getting better!

-This will happen quite quickly once the initial rollout completes.
+The good news is, improvement will happen continue to happen once the initial rollout completes.
 Copper from the Node or MDF to the premises will systematically be replaced.
 When the NBN™ can begin to drop their pricing in line with the rest of the world (which will happen over time), this will mean the backhaul providers will start to buy excess bandwidth, which in turn will improve speeds and overall pricing will begin to drop.